We live in a day and age when things that once wouldn’t have hit the headlines now do - and at a faster rate than ever before.

 We don’t live in a perfect world and people realise that ‘stuff happens’.
 For example, technology companies experience hardware and software failures from time to time - it’s the nature of their business.
 But when things do go wrong, people want reassurance that the company is doing everything it can to fix the problem.
 They also want to know how soon it’s going to be fixed.

 This seems like simple stuff but it’s surprising how many organisations fail to communicate effectively when trouble is brewing.
 Generally it’s because either they haven’t planned for it or they haven’t practiced regularly enough.
-Although it’s difficult, if not impossible, to plan for every eventuality, the necessary crisis communication skills easily translate from one situation to another, so the more skilled that an organisation is at handling an issue, the better their chances of minimising the fallout and resulting long term damage.
+Although it’s difficult, if not impossible, to plan for every eventuality, the necessary crisis communication skills easily translate from one situation to another.
+The more skilled that an organisation is at handling an issue, the better their chances of minimising the fallout and resulting long term damage.

 No organisation is immune from the potential for a crisis – including schools.
 This was demonstrated when Napier High School student Anela Pritchard’s speech hit the headlines.
 The school’s reaction to Anela’s speech drew criticism, including this NZ Herald opinion piece.
 It could have been such a different story for the school had it been prepared for the unpredictability of teenagers – and the multiplier effect of teenagers living in the digital age.
 Unfortunately for the school, the story grew legs and was in the headlines for days.